Orlando for Preschoolers & School-Aged Kids

 About an hour north of downtown, DeLeon Springs State Park is home to the Old Spanish Sugar Mill Grill & Griddle House, built in a replica of a historic building.
 Here, children can make their own pancakes and add chocolate chips, nuts and fruit as toppings.
 Afterward, outdoor fun includes a dip in the natural spring, a canoe ride or a nature walk through a floodplain forest.

 Kids this age would love the chance to eat with some of their favorite characters.
-Look into the year-round character dining opportunities at our theme parks.
+Look into the year-round character dining opportunities at our theme parks, when available.
 For example, Walt Disney World Resort offers a wide range of chances to eat with Disney princesses, classic and modern Disney animated characters, and other fun surprises.

 Learn more: Character Dining in Orlando

 At Universal Orlando Resort, options include Minions and Marvel Comics characters, plus The Grinch at Christmas.
 Fantasy-minded children would also love to dine at The Leaky Cauldron™ or Three Broomsticks™ at The Wizarding World of Harry Potter™.
-And at SeaWorld Orlando, you can dine with legendary denizens of the deep at Sharks Underwater Grill or learn about the park’s pilot whales at Up-Close Dining at Shamu Stadium.
+And at SeaWorld Orlando, you can dine with legendary denizens of the deep at Sharks Underwater Grill or learn about the park’s pilot whales at Dine With Orcas near Orca Encounter.
 (Please note that character dining experiences are subject to availability.)

 Save on discount tickets: Orlando Dinner Shows